CodingErik/Homework/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 - - -
-© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.